A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 a very highly respected resident of North Fredericksburgh in the person of

-Mrs. Eliza Yeomans in her 71st year, and in her passing the
+Mrs. Eliza Yeomans in her 71st year, and in her passing the community

-this county one of its most faithful workers.
+one of its most faithful workers.
 Although the

 deceased had not been in the best of health for some years, her condition was